Bob Brady: Tenure

-In his 20 years in congress, Brady was the primary sponsor of 14 pieces of legislation that were enacted into law and co-sponsored 200 bills that became law.
+In his 20 years in Congress, Brady was the primary sponsor of 14 pieces of legislation that were enacted into law and co-sponsored 200 bills that became law.
 Legislation that he co-sponsored mostly covered the areas of government operation, crime and law enforcement and transportation and public works.
 He voted against free trade deals and against the Authorization for Use of Military Force Against Iraq Resolution of 2002.
 As a member of the United States House Committee on Armed Services, Brady was one of a select few permitted to view photos of the corpse of Osama bin Laden.
 "Oh he's dead," said Brady, "It's quite graphic.
 His brain and everything are coming out."

 During the course of his congressional career, Brady estimated he helped bring $15.5 billion in federal funds to Philadelphia.

 Corruption case

-In November 2017, it was revealed that the Federal Bureau of Investigation (FBI) was investigating Brady for alleged payments that Brady's campaign made in 2012 to an opponent in order to get the opponent to withdraw from the race.
-In January 2018, he announced that he would not seek reelection.
+In November 2017, it was revealed that the Federal Bureau of Investigation (FBI) was investigating Brady for payments that Brady's campaign made in 2012 to an opponent in order to get the opponent to withdraw from the race.
+In January 2018, facing multiple declared primary opponents, he announced that he would not seek reelection.
 He said that his decision had nothing to do with the ongoing corruption probe, but that he instead wanted to spend more time with his family.
+As a result of these investigations, longtime Brady aides Ken Smuckler and Donald "D.A."
+Jones were both convicted of violating federal law and each sentenced to over a year in prison for their role in facilitating and covering up the $90,000 payment to a former Brady primary opponent.